noenii/crispy-engine/README.md

 10/16/25: also busy

-10/17/25: learnt about tuples, dictionaries, arrays, list magic and sets
+10/17/25: learnt about tuples, dictionaries, sets, arrays, list magic, collections and heaps

 dm me on discord - yun.seoo